autokey/autokey/Beginners-Guide.md

 - **triggers** - hotkeys and typed abbreviations.
 - **macro** - A special `<tag>` that can be placed inside a phrase, turning the phrase into a dynamic phrase.
 Upon phrase expansion, the tags are replaced with text.
 For example, the `date` tag is replaced with the current date and time.
 For details, see [Dynamic Phrases, Using Macros as placeholders in Phrases](../wiki/Dynamic-Phrases,-Using-Macros-as-placeholders-in-Phrases)

+## How are things organized?
+ Each AutoKey phrase and script consists of two files, a file containing the body of the script or phrase and a sidecar file containing the metadata for the script or phrase.
+You have to make sure you copy/move the pairs together or they will not work.

+Scripts: my_script.py / .my_script.json

+Phrases: my_phrase.txt / .my_phrase.json

+Because the metadata file names start with a dot, they are hidden files by default and some copy commands like cp will miss them by default. rsync will get them.
+(Credits to Joe)

 ## Why Would You Use AutoKey And What Does It Do For You?

 AutoKey can be a huge time saver, energy saver and productivity booster and can also reduce the stress on your arms and hands.